CallumJH/text-forum-web-api/README.md

 2. When logging in with the credentials used above the response will contain an auth token.
 3. In swagger you can use this token in the auth segment prepended with "Bearer {token}"
 4. If in postman change the Bearer token value in the environment collection to the new provided token.
-- Currently there is not token refresh capabilities if your token expires you will need to fire the login again.
+<b>⚠Currently there is not token refresh capabilities if your token expires you will need to fire the login again.</b>

 ## License
 ![Alt text](https://m.media-amazon.com/images/I/61GSC7FWWtL._AC_UF894,1000_QL80_.jpg "a title")